gaia-rossi/InteractiveGraphicsProject/README.md

 The page will be blank — you're ready to create a scene.
 */

+AXES
 An axis object to visualize the 3 axes in a simple way.
 The X axis is red.
 The Y axis is green.
 The Z axis is blue.

+RAYCASTER
+Raycaster
+This class is designed to assist with raycasting.
+Raycasting is used for mouse picking (working out what objects in the 3d space the mouse is over) amongst other things.